 Certificate of proficiency for service on tankers

 Seafarers who have special tasks and responsibilities relating to cargo and associated equipment on oil, gas and chemical tankers must have a certificate of proficiency.
-Which certificate of proficiency is required depends on the position and the type of tanker.
+The certificate of proficiency required is dependant on the position and the type of tanker.
 Click here for more information.

 - First name

 - Place of birth